Loubna-ALFIDI/project_mvp/README.md

 ### Features
 - **Quiz Taking**: Users can take quizzes and receive instant feedback on their performance.
 - **Score Tracking**: The application tracks users' scores and displays them in a user-friendly manner.
+- **Leaderboard**: Users can view the leaderboard to see how their scores compare to others.
 - **Responsive Design**: The application is designed to be responsive and accessible on various devices.

 ### Technologies Used